imbybio/elm-makers-workshop/README.md

 # Makers Academy Elm workshop

-This repository contains the code and explanation required to follow the Makers Academy Elm workshop given in London on 10th May 2017.
+This repository contains the explanations required to follow the Makers Academy Elm workshop given in London on 10th May 2017.
 The idea is to build a very simple 'hello world' Elm app.